Registering for the portal

 When you begin your project is up to you.
 You can begin work once your application is submitted, or you may wait until your application receives pre-approval to ensure it meets program requirements.
 If you choose to start your project before your application is pre-approved, it is important to know there is a risk that your project may receive a lower than expected incentive amount, or that your project application may not be approved.

-Pre-approval means that the IESO has reviewed your application and the project has been deemed eligible for a Retrofit incentive.
-A formal notice will be sent via the Retrofit Portal stating that you may proceed with the project in accordance with the program requirements.
+Pre-approval means that the IESO has reviewed your application and the project has been deemed eligible for a Retrofit program incentive.
+A formal notice will be sent via the Retrofit portal stating that you may proceed with the project in accordance with the program requirements.

 Most application pre-approvals take about 2-3 weeks to complete.
 The length of the approval time can often depend on the complexity of the project and the amount of follow up required.

-If a high volume of applications is received, pre-approval time may exceed this timeline.
-We recommend checking in with your technical reviewer or signing in to your Retrofit Portal account to keep track of your application’s progress.
+If a high volume of applications has been received, pre-approval time may exceed this timeline.
+We recommend checking in with your technical reviewer or signing in to your Retrofit portal account to keep track of your application’s progress.

 During the pre-approval process, your technical reviewer may determine that your application requires further information to support pre-approval.
-Mandatory QA/QC is required for projects that exceed certain incentive amounts.
+Mandatory quality assurance and quality control (QA/QC) is required for projects that exceed certain incentive amounts as well as for some smaller projects selected at random.
 Please refer to the QA/QC guidelines for more information.